overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 :::

-To build Overwolf apps, you need to download the Overwolf client.
+To build Overwolf apps, you first need to download the Overwolf client.
 You can find the latest developer client version [Here](https://download.overwolf.com/install/Download?Channel=developers).

 ### Manifest file

-This mandatory file describes the different aspects of your app, it has to be present in your app's root folder for it to function.
+This mandatory file describes the different aspects of your app, and has to be present in your app's root folder for it to function.
+Its goal is to define your app's general behaviour, the features it will be using, and any other "meta-data" Overwolf will need to run your app exactly the way you want it to.

 You can read more in the [Manifest.json](../api/manifest-json) section and learn what more you can do to make your app even more awesome.